charapakasaisreeharsha/CodeSoft/README.md

 advertising expenditure, target audience segmentation, and advertising platform selection.
 ## Result
-> Through systematic preprocessing, model building, and evaluation, I have successfully developed a linear regression model that provides a reasonable prediction of movie ratings.
-The model's performance metrics demonstrate its 92% effectiveness in handling both numerical and categorical data to predict movie ratings accurately.
+> Through systematic preprocessing, model building, and evaluation, I have successfully developed a linear regression model that provides a reasonable prediction of Sales.
+The model's performance metrics demonstrate its 90% effectiveness in handling both numerical and categorical data to predict Sales Predictionss accurately.

 # Task-5
 ## Objective